its-jefe/E-Commerce-Back-End/README.md

 ## Usage

 [Usage Video](https://its-jefe.github.io/videos/13.html) walks through setup and API CRUD testing
-> Please excuse my video is cut at the bottom for the first minute.
-I will fix this but if not be kind ;) (all the commands can be seen after executing)

 The command line code that I use for setup is as follows...